jwood9799/jwood9799/README.md

 <!-- Keep "Hi there" or replace it with a greeting of your own! -->

 - 👋 Hi, I’m @jwood9799
-- 👀 I’m interested in Cloud Engineering
+- 👀 I’m looking for a team to join!
-- 🌱 I’m currently learning HashiCorp Vault
+- 🌱 Currently I'm studying for the HashiCorp Vault Associate and AWS SAA Associate
-- 📫 How to reach me jwood9799@gmail.com
+- 📫 Reach me at jwood9799@gmail.com

 <!-- Introduce yourself and give a brief introduction about yourself here.
 Also include what tech you're interested in and what you are currently learning -->
 My name is Jason.
 I'm a DevOps and Automation Engineer.
-I love working with Terraform.
+I love working with Terraform and AWS.
+I have a bunch of hands on work documented here https://medium.com/@jwood9799 including doing fun stuff like ordering Domino's using Terraform.
 I have three certifications; Linux Essentials, AWS Certified Developer Associate, and HashiCorp Terraform.
-I'm currently working towards being certified in HashiCorp Vault.
 I'd love to connect and collaborate with you!

 Find out more about me & feel free to connect with me here: